Inside: Want fast relief from morning sickness? Try this list of tried-and-true ideas to treat morning sickness during your pregnancy.

 When you can’t fathom ingesting much, ice pops may be just what you need to keep hydrated and alleviate feelings of nausea.
 So many moms even find creating homemade popsicles with frozen fruits provides extra energy.

 Dehydration can easily lead to feelings of nausea.
-Make sure you always have a glass of water with you wherever you go.
+Make sure you always have a glass of water or BPH-free water bottle with you wherever you go.
 (Lemons were always nearby my water glass too!)

-Bananas have many nutritional benefits – and during pregnancy they can be amazing for helping to ease gastric symptoms included vomiting and nausea.
+Bananas have many nutritional benefits and during pregnancy, they can be amazing for helping to ease gastro- symptoms including vomiting and nausea.

-Just like bananas, apples are another fruit that have been used to stop stomach acidity and treat vomiting.
+Similar to bananas, apples are another fruit that have been used to stop stomach acidity and treat vomiting in severe cases.

 When you can’t keep solid foods down, Jell-O may be just what the doctor prescribed.
 It is light, filling and is better than an empty stomach!

-So many moms swear by hard candy like jolly ranchers.
-Maybe it’s the little blood-sugar boost that helps alleviate nausea for so many.
-(For me it was peppermints!)
+So many moms swear by hard candies like jolly ranchers or mints.
+Maybe it’s the little flavor or blood-sugar boost that helps alleviate nausea for so many.
+(For me peppermint candies were my go-to the third time around!)
+Whatever, the case, this is definitely an easy option to try for treating your morning sickness on the go!

 17. Essential oils

-Calming and relaxing scents can be very therapeutic.
-Just be sure that they are not overpowering which can make your nausea worse.
+Calming and relaxing scents like lavender and eucalyptus can be very therapeutic.
+Just be sure they are not overpowering and actually exacerbate nausea.

-Acupuncture has been used for centuries for various ailments.
+Acupuncture has been used for centuries to treat various ailments.
 Everything from back pain relief to fertility and nausea.
-It may be something to consider if you are facing severe morning sickness.
+It may be something to consider if you’re facing severe morning sickness and can’t find anything that works temporarily.

 20. Small, frequent meals

 An empty stomach can lead to nausea symptoms instantly.
-That’s why doctors are always recommending pregnant women eat small but frequent meals.
+That’s why doctors recommend pregnant women eat small but frequent meals.
 Snacking throughout the day helps to keep your body in balance.

 21. Avoid spicy/greasy foods

-Spicy foods can trigger even more nausea so try to avoid them as much as possible if you are experiencing morning sickness.
+Spicy foods can trigger even more nausea so try to avoid them as much as possible if you are experiencing morning sickness with meals.

 22. Cold meals

 Stress can lead to many issues, including nausea.
-Taking a nap, treating yourself to a pedicure or prenatal massage can help put your worries at bay and alleviate nasty pregnancy symptoms.
+Taking a nap, listening to music, treating yourself to a pedicure or prenatal massage can help keep your worries at bay and alleviate nasty pregnancy symptoms.

 If you found this post helpful, please share!